grilme99/Flow/README.md

 ## Acknowledgements

-Flow is hand-translated from [Typeflex](https://github.com/dead/typeflex), which itself is a Typescript port of Yoga.
-Some of Flow's internals are also based on (licensed) work done by [Roblox](https://www.roblox.com/) internally to investigate Flexbox in Lua.
+Flow is a Lua adaptation of [Typeflex](https://github.com/dead/typeflex), a Typescript port of Yoga.
+It also incorporates some work by [Roblox](https://www.roblox.com/) for Flexbox exploration in Lua.

 As time goes on, it's likely Flow will deviate from Typeflex and align more closely with upstream Yoga.
 See [this issue](https://github.com/grilme99/Flow/issues/2) for more details.